tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_4.jpg?resize=676%2C901" alt="Our second bus of the day: RTD AB from Downtown Boulder Station to DIA!
 I had not expected a coach-style bus.
 The driver was initially confused that we wanted return transfer slips.
 Apparently not many people taking the airport bus return same day!
 Obviously, they hadn't met transit enthusiasts like us yet." data-recalc-dims="1" />

   <p class="wp-caption-text">
     Our second bus of the day: RTD AB from Downtown Boulder Station to DIA!
 I had not expected a coach-style bus.
 The driver was initially confused that we wanted return transfer slips.
 Apparently not many people taking the airport bus return same day!
-Obviously, they hadn&#8217;t met transit enthusiasts like us yet.
+Obviously, they hadn't met transit enthusiasts like us yet.
   </p>
 </div>